Updated July 31, 2023

 Key Differences Between Duty vs Tariff

-Both Duty vs Tariff are popular choices in the market; let us discuss some of the major Difference Between Duty vs Tariff
+Both Duties vs Tariffs are popular choices in the market; let us discuss some of the major differences.

-- Duty vs Tariff both itself are a type of tax and sometimes used interchangeably.
+- Duty vs Tariff are both types of tax and are sometimes used interchangeably.

-- Duty is the amount of money paid by importer or exporter of good and services according to a tariff.
+- Duty is the amount paid by the importer or exporter of goods and services according to a tariff.

-- Two major types of duties are the customs duty and exercise duty whereas two major types of tariffs are specific tariff and ad valorem tariff.
+- Two major types of duties are customs duty and exercise duty, whereas two major types of tariffs are specific tariff and ad valorem tariff.

-- Both add revenue to the government and both are levied by the government.
+- Both add revenue to the government, and the government levies both.